-where k is a scalar and p1 and p2 are complex poles.
-According to Equation 3, if the scalar k and the poles are known then, using the inverse z-transform, it is possible to find the time domain representation of a damped sinusoid.
+where k is a scalar and p_1 and p_2 are complex poles.
+According to Equation 3, if the scalar k and the poles are known then, using the inverse Z-transform, it is possible to find the time domain representation of a damped sinusoid.

-Fig. 4: Time domain and Zero-Pole plot of a single damped sinusoidal.

 Based on these considerations, the new approach to the decomposition of HRIRs into scaled and delayed damped sinusoids will use the complete remnant of the HRIR available for processing at each decomposition stage (instead of a bounded window), searching for multiple damped sinusoids by application of a higher-order STMCB approximation for the whole remnant.
 The method will then isolate individual damped sinusoids by their complex conjugate pole signatures in the Z-domain, pursuing as many alternative outcomes as complex pairs can be identified for the specific decomposition stage in question.
-This also results in a tree-search approach.
-However, the branching factor of this search tree starts at the amount of damped sinusoids being extracted from the whole HRIR but decreases by one in every subsequent stage of the decomposition, which makes the number of leaf nodes much smaller than for the previous algorithm.